devalc/pace-mvp-api/README.md

 | iop     | L2/L3 | Inherent optical properties         |

+## Authentication

+To run the code successfully, you need to set up authentication with Earth EarthData.
+Make sure you have your .netcert file configured.
+You can follow the official guide here:
+Earth Access Authentication Guide

+Once your .netcert is set up, the code should work as expected.

 ## 📟 Example: CLI Usage

 Download **daily L3 RRS** data for **July 1–2, 2025**, globally: